 The tap water in Spain is in general approved as drinking water, but many will however not like the taste of it as it is treated with chlorine to kill bacteria and germs and therefore choose to buy bottled water instead.
 If you do choose to drink the tap water there are however a few concerns you should be aware of:

 Disinfection by chlorination can be problematic, in some circumstances.
 One drawback is that chlorine from any source reacts with natural organic compounds in the water to form potentially harmful chemical by-products.
 One of these by-products is trihalomethanes (THMs).
 THMs is the main suspect behind 1 in 20 bladder cancer cases and thought to affect reproduction as well.
 Scientists from the Barcelona Institute for Global Health (ISGlobal) analysed the presence of the chemicals in the tap water in 26 EU countries and Spain has the 4. highest concentration of THMs in EU with 10,9%.
 Compared in Denmark the number is 0,1% .
-Researchers have also come to the conclusion that showering and bathing in the water can cause the disease too, as steam given off can allow the water to seep into people’s pores.
+Researchers have also come to the conclusion that showering and bathing in chlorinated water might be worse than drinking the water, as steam given off can allow the water to seep into people’s pores and lungs.

 The use of chloramine is becoming more common as a disinfectant.
 Although chloramine is not as strong an oxidant, it provides a longer-lasting residual than free chlorine because of its lower redox potential compared to free chlorine.
 It also does not readily form THMs or haloacetic acids (disinfection byproducts).

 It is possible to convert chlorine to chloramine by adding ammonia to the water after adding chlorine.
 The chlorine and ammonia react to form chloramine.
 Water distribution systems disinfected with chloramines may experience nitrification, as ammonia is a nutrient for bacterial growth, with nitrates being generated as a by-product.